I Kissed a Girl: Cover versions

 A cover version by Barnicle entered the UK Singles Chart (published August 3, 2008) at position No. 116.

+In March 2008, the song was also covered by electronicore band Attack Attack! on Punk Goes Pop Vol. 2.

 Perry's version was brought forward from a September 1 release to July 30, 2008.
 On August 3, 2008, the song, which had entered the UK Singles Chart at No. 139 the week before, climbed to reach position No. 4.

 Cobra Starship recorded the parody "I Kissed a Boy" in summer 2008, subsequently included on the Fall Out Boy mixtape Welcome to the New Administration, released around the same time of the 18th of August, 2008.

 A chill indie pop cover by April Jai was released in August 2023.

 Usage in media

-The song is featured in the films Fiston, Blended, Boy Meets Girl and Pitch Perfect 2 along with the television shows Glee, Skins, The Hills, 20 to 1, The Big Bang Theory, The Game, and RuPaul's Drag Race All Stars.
+The song is featured in the films Fiston, Blended, Boy Meets Girl and Pitch Perfect 2, the musical & Juliet, and the television shows Glee, Skins, The Hills, 20 to 1, The Big Bang Theory, The Game, and RuPaul's Drag Race All Stars.